h15200/notes/system-design.md

 ### Load balancers

+- Client -> load balancer -> a specific server -> Client
+- (note that the load balancer doesn't get the data back from server)

 - Hardware vs Software

-  - Hardware load balancers are actual structures.
+  - Hardware load balancers are actual structures. expensive
   - Software load balancers are USUALLY what systems design interviews are referring to.
 Software is more flexible in what you can do.
+    - ex.
+HAProxy, nginx

 - is a type of reverse proxy (most of the time) as a reverse proxy sits in between the client and server on behalf of the server.
 - can be set for the database, or even on the dns layer (google.com has many IPs and the DNS round robin will assign a request to the correct dns server to respond with a domain name)
 - helps scale horizontally by distributing requests to multiple servers
 - avoids duplicate requests
+- ONLY makes sense if you have multiple servers to route to

-Load Balancers can use different algos to choose a server.
+- Load Balancers can use different algos to choose a server.
+  - round robin, IP based (L4 ex AWS NetworkLoadBalancer), app info based (L7 AWS ApplicationLoadBalancer)

+### reverse proxy

+- Client -> proxy -> a server -> BACK to proxy -> client
+- although techcnically load balancers are a type of reverse proxy, it could also be thought of a different thing
+- reverse proxies usually handles auth, security, etc.. things that need to be done on all of your servers
+- nginx has both L7 load balancing AND web server capabilities

+- while a load balancer is only useful when you have multiple services, a reverse proxy is useful even with one server as it's just the gateway that handles logic

 #### Server-Selection Strategy with load balancers